 Sleeping Pad Dimensions and Shape

 Most sleeping pads are unisex and come in two or three sizes that allow you to choose based on your height and comfort preferences.
-A “regular” pad often is right around 72 inches long and 20 inches wide (at its widest point), and the “large” often is between 77 and 80 inches long and 25 inches wide.
-In terms of shape, they fall into two basic categories: mummy pads that taper towards the feet to cut weight, and rectangular pads that are more spacious and accommodating for comfort-minded or active sleepers.
+A “regular” pad is generally right around 72 inches long and 20 inches wide (at its widest point), and the “large” is often between 77 and 80 inches long and 25 inches wide.
+In terms of shape, they fall into two basic categories: Mummy pads that taper towards the feet to cut weight, and rectangular pads that are more spacious and accommodating for comfort-minded or active sleepers.

 Rab sleeping pad sizes_

 Occasionally you’ll find a “small” size, and some brands even offer torso pads that are only about 2/3 the length of a regular pad.
 These aren’t the most comfortable models, but they do allow you to cut significant weight.
 Because your legs have fewer contact points with the ground, some people don’t mind the short length (and they sometimes throw an extra piece of gear under their feet for cushioning and warmth).
-On the other end of the spectrum are double pads like the Exped Ultra 3R Duo.
-Measuring 51.2 inches wide at the top (40.6 in. at the feet), it takes up nearly the entire tent floor to eliminate any possible gaps.
+On the other end of the spectrum are two-person pads like the Exped Ultra 3R Duo.
+Measuring 41.3-inch width at the head and 32.3-inch width at the feet, it takes up nearly the entire tent floor to eliminate any possible gaps.
 Realistically, a double pad is fairly impractical as it’s heavy and bulky to pack, but it can be a fun option for couples and small families.
+See our section on two-person pads above for our take on these unique designs.

 Women's-Specific Sleeping Pads

 Some sleeping pads also come in a women’s version that looks nearly identical to its unisex counterpart, so what’s the difference?
-To start, they’ll be shorter than the unisex pad—for comparison’s sake, the size-regular Therm-a-Rest ProLite Plus is 72 inches long for the unisex version versus 66 inches for the women’s model.
+To start, they’ll be shorter than the unisex pad—for comparison’s sake, the size-regular Therm-a-Rest ProLite Plus is 72 inches long for the unisex version versus 66 inches for the women’s model (out of stock at the time of publishing).
 They also may offer a little more insulation (the women's ProLite Plus has an R-value of 3.9 vs. 3.2 for the unisex pad), making them a great choice for all shorter adults who sleep cold.
 And finally, some models tweak the dimensions and concentration of foam around the hips for greater room and comfort.

 Backpacking sleeping pads (length comparison)